 West Virginia Statute of Limitation for Sex Abuse Lawsuits

-A statute of limitations is basically a strict legal deadline for how long someone has to file a lawsuit.
+A statute of limitations is a strict legal deadline for how long someone must file a lawsuit.
 If the lawsuit is not filed before the statute of limitations passes, the plaintiffs lose their right to sue forever.
-While other states have recently changed their laws to make it easier for victims of sexual abuse (particularly child sex abuse victims) to file civil lawsuits, West Virginia’s SOL for sex abuse cases remains fairly restrictive.
+While other states have recently changed their laws to make it easier for victims of sexual abuse (particularly child sex abuse victims) to file civil lawsuits, West Virginia’s SOL for sex abuse cases remains pretty restrictive.

 In 2020, West Virginia passed a new lookback or revival law that allowed victims of child sexual abuse to file civil lawsuits for abuse that occurred decades in the past.
 The revival law created a 4-year limited window for victims to bring old claims.
 The revival law was somewhat pointless, however, because it only applied to claims against the individual abusers, not claims against third parties like schools or churches.